MooersLab/pymolsnips/README.md

 It is designed to be easier to use than *Emacs*.
 It can be operated with *Vim*, *Emacs*, or a hybrid of key bindings.
 You enable layers to extend its functionality.
-*Spaceemacs* can be used to edit *Jupyter Notebooks* via the Ipython-layer.
+*Spacemacs* can be used to edit *Jupyter Notebooks* via the Ipython-layer.

 <h2>*SciMax*</h2>